-Tarsal tunnel syndrome is a repetitive strain injury that occurs when the posterior tibial nerve –a nerve innervating deep within the calf musculature, extending into the foot– becomes compressed (nerve entrapment).
+Another potential injury to add to the long list of injuries strongly associated with heel strike running is tarsal tunnel syndrome which is a repetitive strain injury that occurs when the posterior tibial nerve (a nerve innervating deep within the calf and extends into the foot) becomes compressed (nerve entrapment), causing burning or tingling pain in the ankle, foot and sometimes the toes.

 Aminoff MJ.
 Tibial and sural neuropathies.
 In : Electromyography in Clinical Practice.
 3 rd Ed.
 Churchill Livingstone.
 P 479-492.1998.